-0 2071 dompater rippindation in Business in

-Tot al Credit: s -04 Total Lec ctures -60

-Cou Course Outcomes:

-Unde Ident Unde Unde tion of the course, students would be able to: rstand basics of e-commerce and its types in business and finance ify the need of encryption for data security. rstanding digital payment systems. rstand the disaster management challenges and the vendor evaluation process.

-1. Introduction (12)
+Total Credits:2

+- 1. Introduce candidates to typical applications software used in business and finance. - 2.
+Introduce the types of costs and benefits of applications software together with common issues in its implementation. - 3.
+Explore the role of applications software through case studies from the finance and re
-1.1 Basic concepts of electronic business

-1.2 Information technology and types of electronic commerce

-1.3 Using intranets and extranets for electronic commerce
+- 1.1 Basic concepts of electronic business - 1.2 Information technology and types of electronic commerce - 1.3 Using intranets and extranets for electronic commerce

-2. Internet Security (12)
+2. Internet Security

-2.1 Electronic data interchange standards
+- 2.1 Electronic data interchange standards

-2.2 Symmetric and asymmetric encryption
+- 2.2 Symmetric and asymmetric encryption

-2.3 Digital signature.
+- 2.3 Digital signature.

-3. Payment Systems Systems ( 12)
+3. Payment Systems

-3.1 E-cash ,smart cards, digital payment systems

-3.2 Credit card through internet.
+- 3.1 E-cash ,smart cards, digital payment systems - 3.2 Credit card through internet.

-4. Challenges (12)
+4. Challenges

-4.1 Disaster management
+- 4.1 Disaster management

-4.2 Marketing strategy
+- 4.2 Marketing strategy

-4.3 Vendor evaluation and selection Process
+- 4.3 Vendor evaluation and selection Process

+5. Case Studies

-5. Case St 5.1 5.2 udies Functional services CRM Accounts services and credit card operations.
-(12)
+- 5.1 Functional services CRM - 5.2 Accounts services and credit card operations.

-- 1) e-commerce: The Cutting Edge of Business by Bajaj K.K . & Nag - 2) Electronic Commerce by S. Gory and Perry.
+1) e-commerce: The Cutting Edge of Business by Bajaj K.K. & Nag

+2) Electronic Commerce by S. Gory and Perry.
 James

 F.Y.
 B. Com.
-CBCS (2018 Course) Semester II

-C211: CORPORATE LAW II
+CBCS (2019 Course) Semester II C211: CORPORATE LAW II

-- 1. Understand prospectus and the matter states in the prospectus in accordance with the guidelines of the SEBI. - 2.
-Understand the Concept of shares and share capital. - 3.
-Understand the Procedure for the allotment of shares. - 4.
-Understand the Provisions,, restriction and procedure for the transfer of shares.

-1. Prospectus (15)1.1 Definition 1.2 Matters to be stated in prospectus 1.3 Statement in lieu of Prospectus 1.4 Criminal Liability for Mis-statement in Prospectus 1.5 Civil Liability for Mis-statement in Prospectus 1.6 Guidelines of SEBI for capital issue advertisement 1.7 Shelf Prospectus.
-1.8 Red Herring Prospectus 2.
-Shares and share capital (15)Nature and definition 2.1 2.2 Characteristics of shares 2.3 Types of share capital 2.4 Types of shares 2.5 Issue of sweat equity shares 2.6 Issue of shares at par, at premium and at discount 3.
-Allotment of shares (15)3.1 Introduction 3.2 Conditions for allotment of shares 3.3 Irregular allotment Procedure for allotment of shares 3.4 3.5 Public offer and private placement 3.6 Offer of sale of shares by certain members of company.
-3.7 Public offer of shares to be in de-materialized form 4.
-Transfer and transmission of shares (15)
+Objective: To provide basic knowledge of the provisions of the Companies Act 2013.

+1. Prospectus

+- 1.1 Definition

+- 1.2 Matters to be stated in prospectus

+- 1.3 Statement in lieu of Prospectus

+- 1.4 Criminal Liability for Mis-statement in Prospectus

+- 1.5 Civil Liability for Mis-statement in Prospectus

+- 1.6 Guidelines of SEBI for capital issue advertisement

+- 1.7 Shelf Prospectus.

+- 1.8 Red Herring Prospectus

+2. Shares and share capital

+- 2.1 Nature and definition

+- 2.2 Characteristics of shares

+- 2.3 Types of share capital

+- 2.4 Types of shares

+- 2.5 Issue of sweat equity shares

+- 2.6 Issue of shares at par, at premium and at discount

+3. Allotment of shares

+- 3.1 Introduction

+- 3.2 Conditions for allotment of shares

+- 3.3 Irregular allotment

+- 3.4 Procedure for allotment of shares

+- 3.5 Public offer and private placement

+- 3.6 Offer of sale of shares by certain members of company.

+- 3.7 Public offer of shares to be in dematerialized form

+4. Transfer and transmission of shares

 - 4.1 Statutory provisions of transfer

 - 4.2 Restriction on transfer

 - 4.3 Instrument of transfer

 - 4.4 Procedure for transfer of shares

-- 4.5 Blank transfer and forged transfer - effects
+- 4.5 Blank transfer and forged transfer effects

-- Transmission of shares distinction between transfer and transmission of 4.6 shares, provisions,
+- 4.6 Transmission of shares distinction between transfer and transmission of shares, provisions,

 - 4.7 Procedure for transmission of shares, duties of the secretary in connection with transmission of shares

-1. Company Law

-Singh Avtar

-2. Modern Indian Company Law

-3. Company Law4.
-Guide to Companies Act

-5. Company Law

-6. Principles of Modern Company Law

-M.C.
-Kuchchal N.D.Kapoor Ramaiya Bagrial Gower L.C.B.
+1.Company LawSingh Avtar2.Modern Indian Company LawM.C.
+Kuchchal3.Company LawN.D.Kapoor4.Guide to Companies ActRamaiya5.Company LawBagrial6.Principles of Modern Company LawGower L.C.B.

-F.Y.B.Com.: (CBCS 2018 Course)

-C 221: Banking & Insurance -II
+F.Y.B.Com.: (CBCS 2019 Course) Semester-II C 221: Banking & Insurance -II